Jerzy Neyman: Professional career

 Neyman proposed and studied randomized experiments in 1923.
-Furthermore, his paper "On the Two Different Aspects of the Representative Method: The Method of Stratified Sampling and the Method of Purposive Selection", given at the Royal Statistical Society on 19 June 1934, was the groundbreaking event leading to modern scientific sampling.
+His paper "On the Two Different Aspects of the Representative Method: The Method of Stratified Sampling and the Method of Purposive Selection", given at the Royal Statistical Society on 19 June 1934, was the groundbreaking event leading to modern scientific sampling.
 He introduced the confidence interval in his paper in 1937.
-Another noted contribution is the Neyman–Pearson lemma, the basis of hypothesis testing.

-He was an Invited Speaker of the ICM in 1928 in Bologna and a Plenary Speaker of the ICM in 1954 in Amsterdam.
+He was an Invited Speaker of the International Congress of Mathematicians (ICM) in 1928 in Bologna and a Plenary Speaker of the ICM in 1954 in Amsterdam.
+In 1929, at the 18th session of the International Statistical Institute held in Warsaw, Neyman delivered a talk entitled "A Contribution to the Theory of the Credibility of Statistical Hypotheses."